gnames/gnames/README.md

 * Providing names information from data-sources that contain a particular name.
   * Returning the "best" result.
 The `BestResult` is calculated by a scoring algorithm.
-  * Optionally, returning multiple results for data-sources that are important to a [GNames] user.
+  * Optionally, limiting results to data-sources that are important to a [GNames] user.
 * Providing outlink URLs to some data-sources websites to show the original record of a name.